 - It is expected that you will notify the SMC Nursing Program immediately if you accept admission or enter a Registered Nursing Program at another college or university.

 - All applicants are responsible for keeping the Health Sciences Department informed of any changes that may affect their eligibility status.
 This includes official transcripts, change in address or phone, and any documentation that is essential for the determination of readiness to begin the nursing program.
 Inactive files are destroyed after four semesters.

-LVN's and/or transfer students must schedule an appointment with a nursing counselor in order to discuss their eligibility.
-Transfer students are required to meet the same standard for admission in addition to the following: successful completion of Nursing 19/transition class.
+LVN's and/or transfer applicants must schedule an appointment with a Health Sciences Counselor in order to discuss their eligibility.
+Transfer applicants are required to meet the same standard for admission in addition to the following: successful completion of Nursing 19/transition class.
 There are limited spaces for this type of entry into the program.